metio/terraform-provider-k8s/docs/data-sources/loki_grafana_com_loki_stack_v1_manifest.md

 Optional:

-- `credential_mode` (String) CredentialMode can be used to set the desired credential mode for authenticating with the object storage.If this is not set, then the operator tries to infer the credential mode from the provided secret and itsown configuration.
+- `credential_mode` (String) CredentialMode can be used to set the desired credential mode for authenticating with the object storage.
+If this is not set, then the operator tries to infer the credential mode from the provided secret and its own configuration.

 <a id="nestedatt--spec--storage--schemas"></a>